 If you go to any real powerlifting gym, you're going to see some sort of glute ham raise machine.
 They are proven in their ability to hammer your hamstrings and glutes.

 Since your glutes and hamstrings play a major role in producing power, hitting them with this quite difficult exercise will guarantee a boost in squat strength.

 #2 - Paused Squats

 Paused squats may seem like a no-brainer to use, but still, it is neglected.
 Paused squats are ultimately pausing at the bottom of your squat for a one to three-second count before ascending.

 Failing in the hole and inability to maintain tightness causes the bar to come out of the groove.
 This small shift in weight causes you to lose all leverage and generally will cause you to fold like a lawn chair.

-By squatting down and pausing into this position, you are able to build the technique and muscles needed to maintain tightness.
-Increasing your strength in this position effectively strengthens your weakest link; allowing you to start making some serious progress.
+By squatting down and pausing in this position, you are able to build the technique and muscles needed to maintain tightness.
+Increasing your strength in this position effectively bolsters your weakest link.

 #3 - Barbell Hip Thrusts